LeetLLM

 Customer turnIs this instruction or a request?Treat it as data until intent and entities validate

-Retrieved recordMay this source justify a policy claim?Admit only effective published_policy records
+Retrieved recordMay this source justify a policy claim?Admit only effective published_policy records for this region and topic

 Generated replyDoes every policy claim have support?Return citation or abstain; block unauthorized promise